pratulyab/amnesia/README.md

 - Leaving it because otherwise the solution ceases to be basic.

 ## 7) Disclaimer:
+- Celery Beat process needs to be restarted for new task.
 - SQLite3 db is used for portability and easy demonstration purposes.
 - The UI is shabby.
 The internship demands backend SE.
 - "Logs" has been merged shamelessly within the user model for simplicity purposes.